pepopo978/nampower/README.md

 - `NP_OnSwingBufferCooldownMs` - The cooldown time in ms after an on swing spell before you can queue on swing spells.
 Default is 500.
 - `NP_ChannelQueueWindowMs` - The window in ms before a channel finishes where the next will get queued.
 Default is 1500.
 - `NP_TargetingQueueWindowMs` - The window in ms before a terrain targeting spell finishes where the next will get queued.
 Default is 500.
+- `NP_CooldownQueueWindowMs` - The window in ms of remaining cooldown where a spell will get queued instead of failing with 'Spell not Ready Yet'.
+Default is 250.

 - `NP_MinBufferTimeMs` - The minimum buffer delay in ms added to each cast (covered more below).
 The dynamic buffer adjustments will not go below this value.
 Default is 55.